AdrianoKF/jamaica-gradle-test/README.md

 [Gradle's main worker](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/groovy/org/gradle/process/internal/launcher/GradleWorkerMain.java),
 responsible for launching the unit test task from within the main Gradle JVM instance.

+Notes
+---
-Notes: The build script assumes that the JamaicaVM compiler and VM binaries reside in the ```/usr/local/jamaica/bin``` directory.
+The build script assumes that the JamaicaVM compiler and VM binaries reside in the ```/usr/local/jamaica/bin``` directory.
 If your local installation uses a different installation path, you change the directory names in the ```gradle.properties``` file.